-If you’re the parent of adult children and plan to leave them an inheritance, you might worry about what would happen to that money if they were to be in a marriage or partnership that broke up.
+If you’re the parent of adult children and plan to leave them an inheritance, you might worry about what would happen to that money if they were in a marriage or partnership that broke up.

 In most jurisdictions across Canada, assets received by a grown child — whether as an inheritance or as gifts during your lifetime — can be exempt from the division of their family assets in the event of a relationship breakdown.

 But if certain planning strategies aren’t implemented, gifts or inheritances you intend for your child could end up being shared with their partner, should their relationship break down.

 Here’s an overview of five strategies that can help protect the inheritance you pass on to your children from the consequences of a relationship breakdown.

 1. Set out your intentions in your will

 One easy-to-implement strategy is to make sure your intentions for any inheritance or gift you will give to your adult children are clearly specified in your will.

 For example, include a clause that states that your child’s inheritance, when you die, is meant solely for their benefit and is not to be included in any division of their family assets.
 Also specify that in addition to any principal inherited by your child, any income or growth on the inherited property is also to remain separate.

 2. Discuss your wishes with your adult children

 Make sure you have an open and frank discussion with your adult children about your intentions for any gifts or inheritances you provide to them.
 Talk to them about how gifted and inherited funds can be protected from division in the event of a future relationship breakdown.